The-Ofek-Foundation/blog/_posts/2015-12-11-minimax-for-gomoku-connect-five.md

 1. We didn't need to store or create a game tree of any sort
 2. We only had to detect wins and losses (This will become clearer after learning other algorithms)

-However, it's major flaw made it impractical for even slightly more complex games -- It's complexity increases **exponentially** with both the [branching factor] and the depth, making it take literally *years* to run for Connect Four on a normal computer.
+However, it's major flaw made it impractical for even slightly more complex games—It's complexity increases **exponentially** with both the [branching factor] and the depth, making it take literally *years* to run for Connect Four on a normal computer.

 ### Minimax